k9mail/k9mail-docs/docs/accounts/add.md

 You shouldn't need to change this.
 * **Encrypted Password**: Use this if your server doesn't support transport security but supports the CRAM_MD5 authentication method.
-* **Client Certificate**: The server expects (only) a client certificate during the TLS connection.
-The server must not require a password, for this option to work.
+* **Client Certificate**: The server expects *only* a client certificate during the TLS connection.
+If the server requires *both* certificate and password, choose one of the "Password" options here and add the client certificate below.

 **Password**: The password that's needed to authenticate to the SMTP server.
 This is often, though not always, identical to the password for the incoming server.